meettyj/Tobacco-on-Twitter/surveyConslusion.md

+# Conclusion

+Maybe we can consider drinking frequency of past month among students in grades 7, 9 and 11.
+But in this situation, we need to figure out the high school students from tweet data.
+Another possibility is we can find the frequency of people (not only students) drinking within the past 30 days.
+I thought we can compare it with BRFSS data.

+Frequency: Alcohol use, Binge drinking (and heavy drinking. didn't include in CHKS.
+But we may have exact drinking times in BRFSS data.)

 # Questions Summary
 1. Alcohol Use in **Lifetime, Past Year, and Past Month** among Persons Aged 12 or Older.
 (Include frequency. by Age Category.
 2015-2016.
 NSDUH)
 1. Trends in Lifetime Prevalence of Use of Various alcohol in Grades 8, 10, and 12 (1991-2018.
 Monitor) -> **Year**
 1. **Lifetime, times and frequency within past month** for alcohol use in Grades 7, 9, 11.
 (2013-15, 2015-17.
 CHKS)
 1. (todo: see raw data of BRFSS) If we can get Section Number and question number to extract more specific answer of how many days drink per week/month.
-1.

-Maybe we can consider drinking frequency of past month among students in grades 7, 9 and 11.
-Frequency: Alcohol use, Binge drinking (and heavy drinking. didn't include in CHKS)
+1. Percentage of high school students who rode with a driver who had been drinking alcohol,* by sex, race/ethnicity, grade, sexual identity, and sex of sexual contacts.
+(2017.
+YRBS) -> **we do not have riding information**

 # Survey Summary